artefactual/archivematica/code_review.md

 A branch being submitted for code review should contain commits covering a related section of code.
 Try not to bundle unrelated changes together in one branch; it makes review harder.

+If you're not familiar with forking repositories and creating branches in GitHub, consult their [guide](https://help.github.com/articles/fork-a-repo).

 When to submit code for review?
 -------------------------------